Engagement Program and Projects Manager

 WE STUDY AND DOCUMENT THE EVOLUTION OF ENGAGEMENT IN OUR NETWORK

 We surveyed our members to assess engagement at CHILD-BRIGHT.
-Read our three-part report looking at how patient engagement has unfolded across our network between 2018 and 2020.
+Read our three-part report looking at how the engagement of PWLEs has unfolded across our network between 2018 and 2020.
 Read an article about the results of these measurement efforts or consult a lay summary of the article.

 In 2021, we launched the Frank Gavin Patient Engagement Leadership Award.
-This award, in honour of our inaugural Director of Citizen Engagement, provides us with an opportunity to recognize leaders in patient engagement in research related to children with brain-based developmental disabilities and their families.
+Created in honour of our inaugural Director of Engagement, this award provides us with an opportunity to recognize PWLEs who show exceptional engagement and leadership in research related to children with brain-based developmental disabilities and their families.

 Our resources